info@gunnersreview.com

 Pistol Storage27+20+

-My VerdictFits full-size ARs with mags; worth extra heftGood for slimmer hunting rifles
+VerdictFits full-size ARs with mags; worth extra heftGood for slimmer hunting rifles

 The RS800i’s extra 2.85 in of depth is the difference between leaving a mag inserted and wrestling it out every night.
 That alone justified my switch.

-• Tough enough for break-in attempts (tested, recorded, and still running)
+• tough enough for break-in attempts

-• Flexible enough for a growing collection
+• flexible enough for a growing collection

-• Smart enough to alert me instantly if anyone tampers
+• smart enough to alert me instantly if anyone tampers

 FAQs